 Copper cookware without coating

-There are various cookware available in the market that is made up of pure copper.
+There are various types of cookware available in the market that is made up of pure copper.
 This copper cookware doesn’t have any sort of protective coating.
 Mostly, the coating is of tin, stainless steel, or nickel.
-However, these layered gets damage when handled harshly.
+However, these layered get damaged when handled harshly.

 These layers act as a middle covering between acidic food and copper.
-Copper has reactiveness in its nature that is why better to choose layered utensils.
+Copper has reactiveness in its nature which is why better to choose layered utensils.

 You may think that then why we design the copper cookware without coating.
-Yes, the answer is that the pure copper cookware is used by pastry cookers to make jam, syrup, chocolate, and caramel.
+Yes, the answer is that Pure Copper Cookware is used by pastry cookers to make jam, syrup, chocolate, and caramel.
 The melting point of sugar is more than 180 degrees and will damage the coatings.
 Thus, in order to avoid corrosion formation, better to shift your cooked food into an unplated copper pot.

 Ceramic-coated copper cookware

 Another popular and most demanded cookware’s in the market is Ceramic Coated Cookware.
 These provide the extensive features of non-sticky, non-scratch, dishwasher safe, oven safe, multipurpose, extreme toughness, sturdy handles, and many other benefits.